Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Conclusion

 \section{Conclusion}

 Since IMEX methods are able to remove the tight timestep size restrictions due to fast modes, they are of particular interest when simulating large-scale geophysical flow.
 Combining IMEX time integrators with a hybridised DG discretisation in space leads to an elliptic system of equations for the flux-unknowns on the facets of the spatial grid.
 In this paper we described an efficient non-nested multigrid preconditioner for this elliptic problem by extending the algorithm in \cite{Cockburn2014}.
-In contract to the direct solver described in \cite{Kang2017}, our approach does not suffer from the prohibitively large computational complexity and therefore allows the simulation of much larger problems.
+In contract to the direct solver described in \cite{Kang2020}, we expect our approach to allow the efficient simulation of much larger problems.
 The first coarsening step projects the problem onto a conforming P1- or lowest-order Raviart-Thomas- space, where it can be solved with established geometric- or algebraic- multigrid methods.
 Compared to the standard DG discretisation with a naive Schur-complement preconditioner, we show numerically that our method is algorithmically robust under both $p$- and $h$-refinement.
-Since the problem in pressure space has fewer unknowns and converges in a smaller number of iterations, it leads to better performance overall.
-Compared to the standard DG approach, the hybridised method with our non-nested multigrid algorithm approximately halves the overall runtime for a linear solver tolerance of $\epsilon=10^{-8}$.
+Since the problem in pressure space has fewer unknowns and converges in a smaller number of iterations, it leads to better performance overall for an idealised stationary test case in a flat domain.
+Compared to the standard DG approach, the hybridised method with our non-nested multigrid algorithm approximately halves the overall runtime for a linear solver tolerance of $\epsilon=10^{-8}$ in this idealised setup.

+For more complex flow problems in spherical geometry \cite{Williamson1992} the performance of our bespoke multigrid solver is comparable to that of the highly-optimised state-of-the-art direct MUMPS solver \cite{MUMPS1,MUMPS2} on a single compute node.
+However, we expect that further improvements to the implementation will eventually lead to superior performance of the non-nested multigrid when simulating at high resolution for large core counts, especially if the solver tolerance is reduced to levels that are more common in atmospheric simulations.
+In contrast to the simplified Euclidean setup, we find that for the considered test cases from the Williamson et al. suite the non-hybridised DG solver with an approximate Schur-complement preconditioner is faster than the HDG based method.